How to Convert more Function Enquiries into Bookings with Better Inbound Phone Skills

-It takes a lot of money and effort to get the phone to ring with a potential new customer!
+It takes a lot of money and effort to get the phone to ring with a potential new customer.

 The marketing cost for each inbound prospect call is around $50 to $100.
 Whether the prospect buys and how much they spend is totally dependent on the quality of the call and the skill of the person answering the phone.

-For many years our venue prospects would phone and ask us questions about two main things – either price or availability – and we would politely tell them the answer and be off the phone in a few minutes or less.
+For many years our venue prospects would phone and ask us questions about TWO main things – either price or availability – and we would politely tell them the answer and be off the phone in a few minutes or less.

-Asking Great Questions with Inbound Phone Calls
+Ask Great Questions with Inbound Phone Calls

-“Selling is NOT telling” – selling is all about asking questions and active listening.
-Don’t just blurt out your price– always discuss your value before revealing your price!
+“Selling is NOT telling” – selling is all about asking questions and actively listening.
+Don’t just blurt out your price– always discuss your VALUE before revealing your price!
 It would be like a doctor prescribing a cure without effectively diagnosing the problem.

-Five years later we found a power phrase (another 20 words) which was the key to “selling off-peak” – filling up in our low season and quieter times.
+Five years later we found a power phrase (another 15-20 words) which was the key to “selling off-peak” – filling up in our low season and quieter times.

-Start with the Heart
+Building More Rapport – Start with the Heart

 Let’s start at the beginning with answering the phone – Have you ever noticed that different staff answer the phone in different ways?
 Some staff are much more effective than others at getting names and building rapport early in the conversation.

 We found adjusting to the pace and mood of the caller was critical – matching a fast or slow speed (quick and loud or slower and quiet) and a focus on either results or relationship (sense of urgency and the amount of small talk required) were important.

-Phone Sales Training
+Phone Sales Training – Scripts + Practice = Success

-The trick with the phone script was not to ask all the questions hurriedly or rudely like the Spanish inquisition, but to build lots of rapport with the prospect during the diagnostic process – and spend more quality time on the phone – depending on the style of the enquirer.
-Compliments, common bonds and appreciative enquiry techniques also help build rapid rapport.
-Use of question softeners like “Do you mind if I ask…” helped build trust and respect quickly and sales grew substantially.
+The trick with the phone script was NOT to ask all the questions hurriedly or rudely like the Spanish inquisition, but to build lots of rapport with the prospect during the diagnostic process – and spend more quality time on the phone – depending on the style of the enquirer.
+A great question to ask is always one that is related to the answer they just gave you – it shows you listened, care and are curious.

 It was crucial to find out fast whether they were a past customer or had much experience in our industry so we developed several great questions for finding out the source of the enquiry up front.

 Sales confidence and competence was also important – prospects could tell when you were new or not very confident.
 The fastest way to become an expert was to really know your stuff – we trained and drilled our staff on the “Seven Reasons Why?” and sales role-playing paid dividends.

 Using a few special words really made a difference to sales conversion – for example just saying the words “because” or “which means” turns any feature into a useful benefit for the customer.

-Most prospects buy on emotions so the choice of closing question was important.
+Most prospects buy on emotions so the choice of CLOSING question was important.
 It needed to be tailored to the particular type of customer – for example

 Come along to our fun and engaging practical workshops where you can learn to be more confident during phone enquiries.
 Learn what to say and how to say it.
 Build up your confidence in dealing with hard core price shoppers.